-For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about wedding group portraits, picking a getting ready space, and how to decide if you want to have a first look.
+For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about wedding group portraits, picking a getting ready space, having a first look, and how to decide if you need an engagement session.

 Stina Booth is a wedding photographer based in northern Vermont available to shoot weddings in Vermont and throughout New England.
 To inquire about your wedding reach out!